 So What is a Labyrinth?

 Unlike a maze, which has paths that lead to dead-ends and forces one to become lost, a labyrinth has a single, typically meandering or winding, path leading to a center point.
 Every ancient culture around the globe designed some sort of labyrinth, which over the several thousands of years since, have been and continue to be used as a tool for meditation, ritual, ceremony, or dance.
-Growing research shows that labyrinths contribute to personal, psychological, and spiritual insight and transformation due to the way your brain works while walking one.
+Growing research shows that labyrinths contribute to personal, psychological, and spiritual insight and transformation due to the way your brain works while walking.
 Labyrinths can also invoke spiritual pilgrimage, religious practice, metaphor, sacred geometry, mindfulness, environmental art, and community building.

 How to Use a Labyrinth